FreeLCS FAQ

 Sample rate should be preserved in all cases.

-The following rules for bit depth conversion comes from internal limitations in sox and FFmpeg / libav-tools.
+The following rules for bit depth conversion comes from internal limitations in sox and FFmpeg.

 What happens if output file size exceeds wav format 4 GB size limit ?